Robin's Key Speech, Language, and Learning, PLLC

 Group Therapy

 Groups are designed to help children, adolescents, and young adults develop communication and learning skills in a natural context.
 Groups are the perfect place for what is often referred to as "generalization" of skills.
 Clients in groups learn how to use social communication skills and learning strategies in different contexts with other people.
-Groups also help clients feel less alone in their struggles and allows them to provide support to others with similar challenges.
-My groups focus on skills required for classroom communication, social relationships, and learning.
+Groups also allow clients to connect with and learn from others with similar challenges.

 Collaboration & Professional Consultations

 Sometimes, parents and teachers feel "stuck" in figuring out how to best support kids and teens with language disorders and learning differences.
-Having worked in public, therapeutic, and alternative schools, I have lots of experience working with teachers, administrators, psychotherapists, and other related providers.
+Having worked in public, therapeutic, and alternative schools, I have lots of experience working with teachers, administrators, psychotherapists, occupational therapists, and other related providers.
 My favorite part of my job is collaborating with other professionals to help clients reach their potential.
-I am able to collaborate with other professionals who serve my clients and am also available for independent consultations with schools and providers who want another perspective on how to best support a client's learning and communication needs.
-See the For Professionals tab for more information.

 Professional Presentations